What is Multiprotocol Label Switching (MPLS)?

-Service providers and enterprises can use MPLS to implement QoS by defining LSPs that can meet specific service-level agreements (SLAs) on traffic latency, jitter, packet loss and downtime.
-For example, a network might have three service levels that prioritize different types of traffic -- e.g., one level for voice, one level for time-sensitive traffic and one level for best effort traffic.
+Services need to be able to meet service-level agreements that cover traffic latency, jitter, packet loss and downtime.
+Service providers and enterprises use MPLS to implement QoS by defining LSPs that can meet the specific needs of a service.
+For example, a network might offer three service levels, each prioritizing different types of traffic -- e.g., one level for voice, one for time-sensitive traffic and one for best-effort traffic.

-MPLS also supports traffic separation and the creation of virtual private networks (VPNs), virtual private LAN services and virtual leased lines.
+MPLS supports traffic separation and the creation of virtual private networks (VPNs), virtual private local area network services and virtual leased lines.

-One of the most notable benefits of MPLS is that it is not tied to any one protocol or transport medium.
-It supports transport over IP, Ethernet, asynchronous transfer mode (ATM) and frame relay; any of these protocols can be used to create an LSP.
-Generalized MPLS (GMPLS) extends MPLS to manage time-division multiplexing (TDM), lambda switching and other classes of switching technologies beyond packet switching.
+MPLS is not tied to any specific protocol or transport medium.
+MPLS supports transport over IP, Ethernet, ATM and frame relay.
+An LSP can be created using any protocol.
+Generalized MPLS extends MPLS, which manages time-division multiplexing, and other classes of switching technologies beyond packet switching.

-- MPLS networks are scalable.
-Companies only have to provision and pay for the bandwidth they need until their requirements change.
+MPLS networks are scalable.
+Companies can provision and pay for only the bandwidth they need until their requirements change.

 MPLS vs. SD-WAN

-Previously, many companies connected retail locations and branch offices to the central data centers via hub-and-spoke WAN models that depended on individual MPLS connections.
-Consequently, all data, workflows and transactions, including access to the internet or cloud services, meant traffic had to be backhauled to the data center to be processed and redistributed.
-This is more expensive than using SD-WAN.
+MPLS can be more expensive than SD-WAN.
+Many companies connect retail locations and branch offices to the central data centers via hub-and-spoke WAN models that depend on individual MPLS connections.
+Consequently, all data, workflows and transactions, including internet or cloud services access, must backhaul to the data center to be processed and redistributed.

 SD-WAN cuts costs by offering optimized, multipoint connectivity through distributed, private data traffic exchange and control points.
-This gives users local and secure access to the services they need, from the network or the cloud, while securing direct access to both internet and cloud resources.
+This gives users local and secure access to the services they need from the network or the cloud, while securing direct access to the internet and cloud resources.